-New York City is characterized by a vibrant real estate market which features a wide assortment of rental and ownership properties.
+New York City is characterized by a vibrant real estate market that features a wide assortment of rental and ownership properties.
 These properties take the form of both apartments and houses.
-Residential dwellings in the borough of Manhattan generally take form of apartments while houses are more common in the outer boroughs.
+Residential dwellings in the borough of Manhattan generally take the form of apartments while houses are more common in the outer boroughs.
 The real estate market in New York City along with real estate markets in other parts of the USA reached dizzying heights a couple of years ago.
 The availability of easy credit enabled both developers and buyers to interact energetically in the market place as a result of which as soon as homes appeared on the market they seemed to be snapped up by eager buyers.
 Foreign buyers also seemed to be participating enthusiastically in this market as the devaluation of the dollar in recent years had made New York City properties extremely attractive for foreign buyers who were looking for investment opportunities.

 However, the current ongoing economic recession changed all that.
 This recession decimated in the housing markets all over the country as credit suddenly dried up and foreclosures became the norm.
 The real estate market in New York City at first seemed to be unaffected by the recession but by early 2008, the city also began to experience a few foreclosures (at first in Brooklyn, but these foreclosures have now spread to several areas of Manhattan as well) and the prices of apartments began to come down from their former astronomical levels.
-To give an example, a 1200 square foot two bedroom, two bathroom apartment in a desirable neighborhood of Manhattan used to be able to command a price which was in excess of a million dollars over a year ago but now that same apartment can be had for a price which is under a million dollars.
+To give an example, a 1200 square foot two-bedroom, two-bathroom apartment in a desirable neighborhood of Manhattan used to be able to command a price which was in excess of a million dollars over a year ago but now that same apartment can be had for a price which is under a million dollars.

 There are several factors that determine the price of an apartment in New York City, the first of which is location.
-There are certain neighborhoods in New York City which are highly coveted like the West Village, the Upper East Side, Chelsea, Tribeca and the Upper West Side in Manhattan, Brooklyn Heights, Park Slope and Williamsburg in Brooklyn.
+There are certain neighborhoods in New York City which are highly coveted like the West Village, the Upper East Side, Chelsea, Tribeca, and the Upper West Side in Manhattan, Brooklyn Heights, Park Slope, and Williamsburg in Brooklyn.
 Apartments that are located in these areas generally tend to be priced higher than elsewhere.

 The second major factor that seems to affect the price of an apartment in New York City is its classification – if it is classified as a condominium or a co-operative.
-Apartments in New York City are largely divided in to condominium apartments and co-operative apartments.
-As an expat in New York City it is likely that you will first rent an apartment for the duration of your stay and it is likely that this rented accommodation will be in a condominium apartment.
+Apartments in New York City are largely divided into condominium apartments and co-operative apartments.
+As an ex-pat in New York City, it is likely that you will first rent an apartment for the duration of your stay and it is likely that this rented accommodation will be in a condominium apartment.
 See our Types of Accommodation section for more information.

 Other factors include the condition and age of the structure, its amenities, (for example, if it has an elevator or a doorman), and its reputation.